 A Danish friend who works in Battambang, a major town on the route of the railway about 100 km from the border, knows very little about the project and has certainly not seen much activity locally.

-Battambang Station, looking across the tracks
+Battambang Station in 2016, looking across the tracks

 However, on the next day on the way to Poi Pet, I observed much evidence of railway construction from around 40 km from the Thai border to Poi Pet itself: embankments had been re-built with new concrete culverts to channel small water courses, old metal sleepers had been replaced with concrete ones, bridges had been rebuilt or refurbished.